AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/guidelines-best-practices-content-transfer-tool.md

 * The extraction key is valid for 14 days from the time that it was created or renewed.
 It can be renewed at any time.
 If the extraction key has expired, you cannot perform an extraction.

 * The Content Transfer Tool (CTT) does not perform any kind of content analysis before transferring content from the source instance to the target instance.
 For example, CTT does not differentiate between published and unpublished content while ingesting content into a Publish environment.
 Whatever content is specified in the migration set is ingested into the chosen target instance.
-User can ingest a migration set into an Author instance or Publish instance or both.
+A user can ingest a migration set into an Author instance or Publish instance or both.
 Adobe recommends that while moving content to a Production instance, CTT be installed on the source Author instance to move content to the target Author instance.
 And, similarly, install CTT on the source Publish instance to move content to the target Publish instance.
 See [Running the Content Transfer Tool on a Publish instance](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html#running-tool) for more details.

-* The Users and Groups transferred by the Content Transfer Tool are only those that are required by the content to satisfy permissions.
-The _Extraction_ process copies the entire `/home` into the migration set, and it does User Mapping by adding a field made from each user's email address.
-For more information, see [User Mapping and Principal Migration](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/user-mapping-and-migration.md).
-The _Ingestion_ process copies all users and groups referenced in the migrated content ACLs.
+* The groups transferred by the Content Transfer Tool are only those groups that are required by the content to satisfy permissions.
+The _Extraction_ process copies the entire `/home/groups` into the migration set.
+For more information, see [Group Migration](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/group-migration.md).
+The _Ingestion_ process copies all groups referenced in the migrated content ACLs.
 See [Migrating Closed User Groups](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/closed-user-groups-migration.md) for extra considerations for groups used in a Closed User Group (CUG) policy.

 * During the extraction phase, the Content Transfer Tool is executed on an active AEM source instance.

-* The *Ingestion Phase* for the author scales down the whole author deployment.
-It means that the author AEM is unavailable during the whole ingestion process.
+* The *Ingestion Phase* for the Author scales down the whole Author deployment.
+It means that the Author AEM is unavailable during the whole ingestion process.
 Also ensure that no Cloud Manager pipelines are executed while you are running the *Ingestion* phase.

 * When using `Amazon S3` or `Azure` as the data store on the source AEM system, the data store should be configured so that the blobs stored cannot be deleted (garbage collected).
 This ensures integrity of index data and failure to configure this way may result in failed extractions due to lack of integrity of this index data.